ThalesGroup/sta-api-access-management/Backend API/README.md

 ## Sample Code

 ### Middleware
-The code in src/Store/Middleware/ defines both the authorization and authentication.
+The code in [src/Store/Middleware/](https://github.com/ThalesGroup/sta-api-access-management/tree/3b6e8a5d0c74f2cb2da3d277eee7dae4ce8ea693/Backend%20API/src/Store/Middleware) defines both the authorization and authentication.

-The JwtMiddleware is injected in Startup.cs by calling `services.AddJwtAuthorizationAndAuthentication(Configuration)`
+The JwtMiddleware is injected in Startup.cs by calling [`services.AddJwtAuthorizationAndAuthentication(Configuration)`](https://github.com/ThalesGroup/sta-api-access-management/blob/3b6e8a5d0c74f2cb2da3d277eee7dae4ce8ea693/Backend%20API/src/Store/Startup.cs#L87)

-In this method, we define how the JWT is authenticated (using the `TokenValidationParameters`).
+In this method, we define how the JWT is authenticated (using the [`TokenValidationParameters`](https://github.com/ThalesGroup/sta-api-access-management/blob/3b6e8a5d0c74f2cb2da3d277eee7dae4ce8ea693/Backend%20API/src/Store/Middleware/JwtMiddleware.cs#L62-L71)).

 The response body is also defined, depending on the JWT events.

 Authorization is defined in policies.
 In this sample code, two policies are defined:

-- `JwtClaimMustContainManager` checks that the JWT has a claim called `groups` and that it must have `manager` in the claim.
+- [`JwtClaimMustContainManager`](https://github.com/ThalesGroup/sta-api-access-management/blob/3b6e8a5d0c74f2cb2da3d277eee7dae4ce8ea693/Backend%20API/src/Store/Middleware/JwtMiddleware.cs#L145-L147) checks that the JWT has a claim called `groups` and that it must have `manager` in the claim.
--   `JwtClaimMustContainManagerOrEmployee` defines that the JWT must have either `manager` or `employee` in the `groups` claim.
+- [`JwtClaimMustContainManagerOrEmployee`](https://github.com/ThalesGroup/sta-api-access-management/blob/3b6e8a5d0c74f2cb2da3d277eee7dae4ce8ea693/Backend%20API/src/Store/Middleware/JwtMiddleware.cs#L149-L151) defines that the JWT must have either `manager` or `employee` in the `groups` claim.

 If any of this is not true, the response to the request is Unauthorized.

-The implementation details for the policy can be found in the `JwtClaimMustHaveSpecifiedGroup` class.
+The implementation details for the policy can be found in the [`JwtClaimMustHaveSpecifiedGroup`](https://github.com/ThalesGroup/sta-api-access-management/blob/3b6e8a5d0c74f2cb2da3d277eee7dae4ce8ea693/Backend%20API/src/Store/Middleware/JwtClaimMustHaveSpecifiedGroup.cs) class.

 ### Defining Authorization and Authentication in the API
 Methods that need only authorization, which is verification that the JWT has not been tampered with and has not expired, have the `[Authorize]` decorator.
+Sample code can be found [here](https://github.com/ThalesGroup/sta-api-access-management/blob/3b6e8a5d0c74f2cb2da3d277eee7dae4ce8ea693/Backend%20API/src/Store/Controllers/StoreApi.cs#L50-L61).

 Methods that need both authorization and authentication that the token has `manager` or `employee` in the `groups` claim have the `[Authorize(Policy = JwtClaimMustContainManagerOrEmployee)]` decorator.
+Sample code can be found [here](https://github.com/ThalesGroup/sta-api-access-management/blob/3b6e8a5d0c74f2cb2da3d277eee7dae4ce8ea693/Backend%20API/src/Store/Controllers/StoreApi.cs#L158-L169).

 Methods that need both authorization and authentication that the token has `manager`  in the `groups` claim have the `[Authorize(Policy = JwtClaimMustContainManager)]` decorator.
+Sample code can be found [here](https://github.com/ThalesGroup/sta-api-access-management/blob/3b6e8a5d0c74f2cb2da3d277eee7dae4ce8ea693/Backend%20API/src/Store/Controllers/StoreApi.cs#L245-L267).

 ## Run